Jud Süß: Metzger and Möller script

 Ludwig Metzger had been trying to promote his proposal for a film on the life of Joseph Süß Oppenheimer since as early as 1921 but without any success.
 The publication of Feuchtwanger's book and Mendes' film adaptation of it irritated Metzger because of his inability to move forward such a project.

 In January or February 1939, Metzger, now a screenwriter for Terra Filmkunst, mentioned his idea to Wolfgang Ebbecke with whom he was working on the script for Central Rio.
 Ebbecke shot down the idea, raising a number of objections including the existence of Mendes' British film on the same topic and the concern that German audiences might confuse the proposed film with Feuchtwanger's novel which was not antisemitic.

 Undaunted by Ebbecke's objections, Metzger took his idea to Teich, the story editor at Terra but was once again turned down.
 Finally, Metzger approached Goebbels directly where his proposal was received like a "bomb hitting its target."
 Teich was informed that Terra should proceed with Metzger's proposal and so he reluctantly presented the idea to the head of the studio.
 When the studio head refused to approve the project, Goebbels ensured he was fired and replaced by Peter Paul Brauer, a minor director with no experience in producing films.
 As head of the studio, Brauer assigned himself the task of directing the film.
 However, the project stalled out for a number of reasons including challenges in recruiting a suitable cast and difficulties in producing a script acceptable to Goebbels.

 At Goebbels' direction, Metzger was given a contract by Terra to write a script for the proposed film.
 He decided to base his script on the 1827 Hauff novella rather than the more recent and better known 1925 Feuchtwanger novel.
 However, when Goebbels read Metzger's draft of the script, he deemed it to be insufficiently antisemitic for his propaganda campaign.
 To remedy the script's deficiencies, Goebbels assigned playwright Eberhard Wolfgang Möller to assist Metzger, even though Möller had no experience as a screenwriter.
 Möller's role was to ensure that the script met Goebbel's ideological objectives.
 Möller decided to abandon Hauff's novella as the basis of the script, dismissing Hauff as too sentimental about the "emancipation of Jews and Poles."

-In the meantime, Brauer was working on recruiting a cast but had little success.
-The actors being considered for the lead role of Joseph Süß Oppenheimer included Gustaf Gründgens, René Deltgen, Rudolf Fernau, Richard Häusler, Siegfried Bräuer, Paul Dahlke and Ferdinand Marian.
+In the meantime, Brauer was working on recruiting a cast to little success.
+Actors considered for the lead role of Joseph Süß Oppenheimer included Gustaf Gründgens, René Deltgen, Rudolf Fernau, Richard Häusler, Siegfried Bräuer, Paul Dahlke, and Ferdinand Marian.
 Gründgens declined, citing his responsibilities as director of the Prussian State Theatre.
 Marian also declined.